JudithMartinezG/L2_Scientic_Programming/README.md

 ### Judith Martinez Gonzalez
 First of all, I created this repository with a text file called *new story*.
 Then, I added the members of the group as a collaborators of the repository.
 After that, I created another text file called *collaborative story*.
 Since this project is divided into independent branches, one for each contributor, I created a branch called *judithmartinez*.
 Once it was created, I added another text file called *collaborator1_story* where I wrote some lines with personal experience of the day.
 Then, I did a merge from the main branch to *judithmartinez* branch.
 Then, I modified the file *collaborative story* adding the contents of my personal story.
 Finally, I merged the changes to the main branch.

+### Joaquín Américo Astete Frugoni
+I accepted the invitation to participate in the *L2_Scientic_Programming repository*.
+I created the *joaquinastete* branch.
+In my branch I created a file with my history.
+I did a merge from the main branch to the *joaquinastete* branch with the updates of the group history.
+In the *joaquinastete* branch, I made the changes in the group history with the parts of my history.
+Once the file *collaborative story* was modified, I did a merge from the branch to the main branch.